msszczep/szcz-dot-org/content/md/posts/2012-01-02-winning-eric-patton.md

 incorporate their participatory economic organizational principles into what they do.

-But if a large outfit like United for Peace and Justice, with its one-million- dollar per-year budget, forswore the Dark Side of the Force, going participatory instead, you would suddenly have an example too large to ignore.
+But if a large outfit like United for Peace and Justice, with its one-million-dollar per-year budget, forswore the Dark Side of the Force, going participatory instead, you would suddenly have an example too large to ignore.
 People all over the left would know about it.
 They would begin thinking about it, they would start asking uncomfortable questions about it, and very quickly